Who we are?

 Why should you use BestCurvFit?

 Several good reasons why BestCurvFit is the best choice for analyzing models to experimental data.
 It's one of the best, easiest to use, and most economical MS Windows software for curve-fitting analysis.
 Just enter the data and model in a text file, open the file in the software, and one click of the mouse produces curve-fitting statistics to determine the best-fit model.
 Instant graphs of data include X-Y, semi-log, and residual plots.
+BestCurvFit is powerful and robust, and does not require a yearly licencse fee for use.
+And it is priced for both the professional and student alike.

 Why use nonlinear regression?